 Although these improper jaw alignments (called malocclusions) can be corrected as a teen or at times as an adult, in many cases it is best to correct these problems as a child.
 Receiving orthodontic treatment as a child to correct improper bite relationships allows the developing bone to be guided in a more ideal direction.
 This can create a more stable long term alignment and possibly prevent more difficult treatments when older.
 If your child has an improper bite, please contact us today for an appointment to discuss orthodontic care with Dr. Seaman.

 Small Arch Size

 Small arches are another orthodontic problem which can be treated early by guiding the growth of the bone holding the teeth.
 By creating wider arches we provide more room for the permanent teeth to come in, resulting in better positioning of the teeth.
 Utilizing orthodontic appliances as a young child to widen the arches as they are growing decreases or eliminates the need to have permanent teeth removed as a teen or adult in order to create space, to correct crowding issues.
-The video below shows an example of an upper arch which is too narrow and how it is corrected using an orthodontic appliance.

 There are many appliances that can be used with children depending on the specific situation with each child.
 Both upper and lower arches can be widened when needed to create more space in the arches for permanent teeth to come in properly.
 If you have questions regarding your child, please bring him or her in to discuss their specific situation with Dr. Seaman.